Why Fiction and Fantasy are so Important for Children

 I'm not going out on any limbs when I say that storytelling is essential to human development, whether in fiction or the creations of children's imagination.

 Stories provide a tool for self-examination and a laboratory for the shaping of worldview, defining of goals, and development of life skills.
 They aren't just a break from reality, though sometimes that is warranted and healthy.
 They are one of the few environments where we are allowed to process and understand it without encountering the real consequences of a much more dangerous world.

 I love that Coraline opens with the famous quote from GK Chesterton.

 “Fairy tales are more than true; not because they tell us that dragons exist; but because they tell us that dragons can be beaten”.

 The real world can be a dangerous and dreary place for children, both on and off the page.
-An imaginary or fictional world may provide a temporary refuge for those in need, but more importantly, it will help the child and child at heart rediscover hope and the means to defeat dragons, real and figurative, when the world is not safe.
+An imaginary or fictional world may provide a temporary refuge for those in need, but more importantly, it will help the child and child at heart rediscover hope and the means to face and defeat dragons, real and figurative, when the world is not safe.